What the Electrocardiography (ECG) machine?

 By counting the number of QRS complexes we can evaluate the heartbeat rate of the patient.

-Any deviation from this shape results in disease or an abnormal heart rhythm which can either be slow, irregular or very fast heartbeats.
+Any deviations in this shape results in heart diseases or an abnormal heart rhythm which can either be slow, irregular or very fast heartbeats.
 Hence it is an essential equipment in the field of medicine.

 For more detailed information about Electrocardiograph (ECG), visit Byju’s